 Last weekend, Matthew Shevlin became the second-youngest scorer in the history of the Northern Irish league, registering for Ballymena United FC at the age of 15 years and 350 days.
 UEFA.com discovers that ten European leagues can boast first-time scorers aged under 16.

 Aged 14 years, 215 days

 The youngest top-flight marksman in European history, according to UEFA.com's research, Ghazaryan came off the bench to score the final goal in a 7-0 win against FSC Lori for his home-town side FC Shirak on 2 September 2002.
-However, it took him until 2006 for the right-back to make a regular impression in the first team.
-"Above all, he is a very reliable player," said his coach Feliks Khojoyan.
+However, it took until 2006 for the right-back to make a regular impression in the first team.
+"Above all, he is a very reliable player," said his coach, Felix Khojoyan, at the time.
 Sadly, a recurring knee injury first sustained in 2010 has served to put Ghazaryan's career on hold in recent years.

 LATVIA: Jānis Grīnbergs